-ST-001 nanoFenretinide is an IND approved, orphan designated, small-molecule immune oncology (IO) nano size fenretinide drug with FDA designed accelerated path to NDA at Phase 1b completion.
+ST-001 nanoFenretinide is an IND approved, orphan designated, small-molecule immune oncology (IO) nano size fenretinide drug candidate with FDA designed accelerated path to NDA at Phase 1b completion.
 The API is safe & efficacious in 5 cancers.

-SciTech’s lead compound, ST-001 nanoFenretinide, is a small-molecule immune oncology nano Fenretinide cancer drug employing a nanoparticle suspension for IV administration comprised of fenretinide in a patented combination with carefully selected phospholipids (inactive ingredients).
+SciTech’s lead drug candidate, ST-001 nanoFenretinide, is a small-molecule immune oncology nano fenretinide cancer drug candidate employing a nanoparticle suspension for IV administration comprised of fenretinide in a patented combination with carefully selected phospholipids (inactive ingredients).
 The phospholipids, comprising ST-001 nanoFenretinide, were chosen because their extensive in humans and are recognized as safe for IV use by the FDA.
 Moreover, they were chosen because of their unique chemical and physical properties, that when combined with those of fenretinide, yielded an integrated, robust structure that contained much higher concentrations of fenretinide.
 The nature and relative proportions of all the ingredients (composition of matter covered in our patents), that are assembled and manufactured in a very specific manner and defines the unique attributes of ST-001 nanoFenretinide.

 ST-001 nanoFenretinide is designed to deliver a 15-fold higher drug to lipid ratio and a >6x concentration of the API than conventional IV formulations achieving therapeutically effective doses without the toxic side effects observed with other delivery systems – a benefit previously unattainable.
 Recent discovery of the API’s immunotherapeutic effect, in which a reactivated natural immune response compliments the previously understood safe, direct, chemotherapeutic effect (functioning as dual mechanisms of action), resulting in cancer cell destruction (apoptosis).